 Welcome to jennre, a data-blog for the sf-curious academic.
-The summaries and informational resources in this blog are intended for new readers in the genre; old hands may be familiar with most of this material.
+The following summaries and resources are intended for new readers in the genre; old hands may be familiar with most of this material.

-Expedience and a personal preference play a role.
-More importantly, the short story was the operational mode of science fiction in its infancy, if not for the better part of the 20th century.
+Why short stories?
+The short story was the operational mode of science fiction in its infancy, if not for the better part of the 20th century.
 Arguably, it is the most efficient method of introduction to the genre for new readers.

 Your comments and corrections

-–December 12, 2012, last revised
+–December 31, 2015, last revised